10 skin cancer facts

 Dysplastic naevi

 • Precancerous skin lesions.
-Having skin lesions known as actinic (solar) keratoses can increase your risk of developing skin cancer.
+Having skin lesions known as actinic (solar) keratoses can increase the risk of developing skin cancer.
 These precancerous skin growths typically appear as rough, scaly patches that range in colour from brown to dark pink.
 The are most common on the face, head and hands of fair-skinned people whose skin has been sun damaged.

 Actinic Keratoses - Dermatologic Disorders - MSD Manual Professional Edition